-Suspension Training as a Preventive Strategy: Effects on Muscle Activity, Landing mechanics, and Balance in Female Athletes with Trunk Dominance
+Suspension Training as a Preventive Strategy: Effects on Muscle Activity, Landing Mechanics, and Balance in Female Athletes with Trunk Dominance Dysfunction

 Document Type : Original Article